au-ts/libvmm/examples/virtio/README.md

 * mkfs.fat, and
 * sdfgen (for generating the System Description File with a metaprogram).

-On all platforms, `sdfgen` can be installed with:
+On macOS and Linux platforms, `sdfgen` can be installed with:
 ```shell
 pip3 install sdfgen
 ```